U.S. plans to release detained American 'enemy combatant' in Syria - 41NBC News | WMGT-DT

 The United States plans to release an American citizen detained as an enemy combatant in Syria — a move the man’s attorney said amounts to a “death warrant.”

+The Defense Department “has taken all necessary and feasible precautions to ensure the safe release of petitioner,” the filing said.

+An ACLU attorney filed a motion late Thursday seeking a temporary restraining order, saying the U.S. planned to “release him into an area that the government itself has repeatedly described as unsafe, and that is controlled by the same forces who have already demonstrated their hostility to Petitioner by shooting at him, beating him, and threatening him with death.”

-The unidentified man was picked up on a Syrian battlefield in September and accused of fighting for the terror group Islamic State.
-He’s been held overseas while the Trump administration has waged a court battle with the American Civil Liberties Union over his fate.
+The man, whose identity has not been revealed, was picked up on a Syrian battlefield in September and accused of fighting for the Islamic State.
+He has been held overseas while the Trump administration wages a court battle with the American Civil Liberties Union over his fate.

-Last month, in a victory for the detainee, a federal appeals court ruled that the U.S. could not “forcibly transfer” him to a third-party country such as Saudi Arabia, where he has dual citizenship, without proving to a court that he had fought for the enemy.
+Last month, a federal appeals court ruled that the U.S. could not “forcibly transfer” him to a third-party country such as Saudi Arabia, where he has dual citizenship, without proving to a court that he had fought for the enemy.

 That move would render moot John Doe’s habeas corpus petition challenging the right of the U.S. to continue holding him without charges.

-ACLU attorney Jonathan Hafetz said it would also endanger his client.
-Syria is in the midst of a civil war.
+ACLU attorney Jonathan Hafetz said releasing him in Syria — which is in the midst of a prolonged civil war — was a “death warrant.”

 “Now, our fight for our client’s right to due process has also become a fight for his right to life.
 We’ll be asking the court to immediately intervene and ensure the safe release of our client.”

-In court papers, the U.S. has said the man joined the Islamic State, also known as ISIS, in 2014 in Syria, and that the man attended a training camp, pledged allegiance to its leader and was listed in an ISIS document as a “fighter.”
+In court papers, the U.S. has said the man joined ISIS in 2014 in Syria, attended a training camp, pledged allegiance to its leaders and was listed in an ISIS document as a “fighter.”

 Without enough evidence to try the man on terrorism charges, the U.S. faced a dilemma over what to do with him.
-In the Wednesday filing, the U.S. said it told the ACLU it could release him in a Syrian town or outside a refugee camp but that his lawyers refused to state a preference.
+The Defense Department said it told the ACLU that it could release him in a Syrian town or outside a refugee camp but that his lawyers refused to state a preference.

-The court filing by the government says the man “would not agree to the release as Respondent described it.”

-Hafetz said he will challenge the government’s plan to release the man, who has been described in court papers as an electrical engineer with a wife and young child who has sporadically visited the U.S.
+U.S. officials also denied that the Syrian Defense Forces mistreated the detainee after seizing him last year.